tildahh/food-demand-forecasting/README.md

 **Sara Orona**
 ![Header](https://github.com/tildahh/food-demand-forecasting/blob/main/images/food-demand-header2.png)
 #### Executive summary
 Our objective was to predict the number of orders for different meals using various machine learning models.
-After evaluating several models, we found that the Neural Network performed the best with a Validation RMSLE of 0.528 and a Test RMSLE of 0.532, indicating it generalizes well to unseen data.
+Our predictive model identified three critical features that most significantly influence food demand: `center_type_week_count`, `checkout_price`, and `region_week_count`.
+The importance of these features was confirmed through both SHAP and permutation importance analyses.
+By focusing on these features, businesses can implement targeted strategies to optimize operations, pricing, and marketing efforts.
+These data-driven decisions will enhance operational efficiency, meet consumer demand more effectively, and drive overall business growth.

 #### Rationale